-The school leadership group consists of the dean, associate deans, department chairs and the Speaker of the SC.
+The Rosenstiel School leadership group consists of the dean, associate deans, department chairs, and the speaker of the SC.
 The group is advisory to the dean, thus meeting at the request of the dean.
-Appointment to this group is automatic with appointment by the dean (associate deans and department chairs) and election by faculty (Speaker).
-At the dean's discretion, other faculty members, staff members, and/or students may be invited to participate in specific meetings of this group.
+Appointment to this group is automatic with appointment by the dean (associate deans and department chairs) and election by the SC members (speaker).
+At the dean's discretion, other faculty members, staff members, and / or students may be invited to participate in specific meetings of this group.